Prosody (linguistics): Intonation

+The exchange above is an example of using intonation to highlight particular words and to employ rising and falling of pitch to change meaning.
+If read out loud, the pitch of the voice moves in different directions on the word "cat."
+In the first line, pitch goes up, indicating a question.
+In the second line, pitch falls, indicating a statement— a confirmation of the first line in this case.
+Finally, in the third line, a complicated fall-rise pattern indicates incredulity.
+Each pitch/intonation pattern communicates a different meaning.

 An additional pitch-related variation is pitch range; speakers are capable of speaking with a wide range of pitch (this is usually associated with excitement), while at other times with a narrow range.
-English has been said to make use of changes in key; shifting one's intonation into the higher or lower part of one's pitch range is believed to be meaningful in certain contexts.
+English makes use of changes in key; shifting one's intonation into the higher or lower part of one's pitch range is believed to be meaningful in certain contexts.

 Stress

-From the perceptual point of view, stress functions as the means of making a syllable prominent; stress may be studied in relation to individual words (named "word stress" or lexical stress) or in relation to larger units of speech (traditionally referred to as "sentence stress" but more appropriately named "prosodic stress").
-Stressed syllables are made prominent by several variables, by themselves or in combination.
+Stress functions as the means of making a syllable prominent.
+Stress may be studied in relation to individual words (named "word stress" or lexical stress) or in relation to larger units of speech (traditionally referred to as "sentence stress" but more appropriately named "prosodic stress").
+Stressed syllables are made prominent by several variables.
 Stress is typically associated with the following: